 Free Dress Day

-The last Thursday of every month is a free dress day.
-Common-sense guidelines apply, such as no torn-out jeans, no shirts with alcohol or inappropriate graphic or logos, etc. Prohibited articles of clothing include but are not limited to:
+Free dress days are the last Thursday of each month for all students.
+Common-sense guidelines apply such as no torn-out jeans, no clothes with inappropriate graphic or logos, or anything that promotes violence, drugs, alcohol, tobacco, sex, racism or gang affiliation, no costume items, etc. Prohibited articles of clothing include but are not limited to:

 - Tank tops and spaghetti or thin strap tops

 - Bare midriff, or see-through clothing

 - Form-fitting pants cannot be worn alone and must follow uniform guidelines as described in section 1(b)(iii) of the uniform policy at all times.

 It is imperative that student attire does not contribute to a hostile or intimidating atmosphere for any student, and that dress code enforcement does not reinforce or increase marginalization or oppression of any group based on race, sex, gender, identity, religion, ethnicity, or cultural observance.
 Any such clothing items are not allowed, and students inappropriately dressed on free dress day will be asked to change.
 Parents will be contacted and asked to bring a change of clothes.